defgsus/good-github/README.md

 either a correct answer for `Basic` evals or the `Fact` Model-graded eval, or an exhaustive rubric for evaluating answers for the `Criteria` Model-graded eval.
-- [ ] Include at least 100 high quality examples (it is okay to only contribute 5-10 meaningful examples and have us test them with GPT-4 before adding all 100)
+- [X] **Include at least 15 high-quality examples.**

 If there is anything else that makes your eval worth including, please document it below.

 ### Unique eval value

-> Insert what makes your eval high quality that was not mentioned above.
-(Not required)
+This eval is high quality because it causes the succeed rate for a 5 options (ABCDE) multiple choice quiz drop from 20% correct at randomly selected answers to only 0-6% correct for GPT-3.5-Turbo.
+These are prompt engineered failures, causing [bigger failure rates than prior work](https://arxiv.org/pdf/2305.04388.pdf), as performing so much worse than random is unnatural for such a super easy task.

 ## Eval structure 🏗️

 Your eval should

 - [X] Check that your data is in `evals/registry/data/{name}`
-- [X] Check that your yaml is registered at `evals/registry/evals/{name}.jsonl`
+- [X] Check that your YAML is registered at `evals/registry/evals/{name}.yaml`
 - [X] Ensure you have the right to use the data you submit via this eval

 (For now, we will only be approving evals that use one of the existing